Trump’s appointees sought to censor what government scientists said about the coronavirus, emails show

 In an unusual step, Schuchat authored a report in May that described how the virus first arrived in January, then began spreading rapidly in multiple parts of the country by mid-March.
 Schuchat does not often author reports by herself, and the report took senior HHS leaders by surprise.

 Azar called CDC Director Robert Redfield shortly after the report’s publication in a heated exchange to express frustration over procedural issues at CDC, including the way Schuchat’s report took senior leaders by surprise, according to a senior HHS official.
-In the call, Redfield echoed Azar’s frustrations that they did not have more notice ahead of pubication, the official said.
+In the call, Redfield echoed Azar’s frustrations that they did not have more notice ahead of publication, the official said.

 But Caputo and Alexander went much further than Azar and other senior HHS leaders by seeking full control over the reports, several agency officials said.